Groundwater: Uses by humans

 Reliance on groundwater will only increase, mainly due to growing water demand by all sectors combined with increasing variation in rainfall patterns.
+Safe use of groundwater varies substantially by the elements present and use-cases, with significant differences between consumption for humans, livestocks and different crops.

 Quantities

 Groundwater is the most accessed source of freshwater around the world, including as drinking water, irrigation, and manufacturing.
 Groundwater accounts for about half of the world's drinking water, 40% of its irrigation water, and a third of water for industrial purposes.

 Another estimate stated that globally groundwater accounts for about one third of all water withdrawals, and surface water for the other two thirds.
+Groundwater provides drinking water to at least 50% of the global population.
+About 2.5 billion people depend solely on groundwater resources to satisfy their basic daily water needs.

-A similar estimate was published in 2021 which stated that "groundwater is estimated to supply between a quarter and a third of the world’s annual freshwater withdrawals to meet agricultural, industrial and domestic demands."
+A similar estimate was published in 2021 which stated that "groundwater is estimated to supply between a quarter and a third of the world's annual freshwater withdrawals to meet agricultural, industrial and domestic demands."

-Global freshwater withdrawal was probably around 600 km³ per year in 1900 and increased to 3,880 km³ per year in 2017.
+Global freshwater withdrawal was probably around 600 km3 per year in 1900 and increased to 3,880 km3 per year in 2017.
 The rate of increase was especially high (around 3% per year) during the period 1950–1980, partly due to a higher population growth rate, and partly to rapidly increasing groundwater development, particularly for irrigation.
 The rate of increase is (as per 2022) approximately 1% per year, in tune with the current population growth rate.

 Global groundwater depletion has been calculated to be between 100 and 300 km3 per year.
 This depletion is mainly caused by "expansion of irrigated agriculture in drylands".

 The Asia-Pacific region is the largest groundwater abstractor in the world, containing seven out of the ten countries that extract most groundwater (Bangladesh, China, India, Indonesia, Iran, Pakistan and Turkey).
-These countries alone account for roughly 60% of the world’s total groundwater withdrawal.
+These countries alone account for roughly 60% of the world's total groundwater withdrawal.

+Drinking water quality aspects

+Groundwater may or may not be a safe water source.
+In fact, there is considerable uncertainty with groundwater in different hydrogeologic contexts: the widespread presence of contaminants such as arsenic, fluoride and salinity can reduce the suitability of groundwater as a drinking water source.
+Arsenic and fluoride have been considered as priority contaminants at a global level, although priority chemicals will vary by country.